-Heinrich Heine as Namesake for the University of Düsseldorf
+Heinrich Heine as the namesake of the University of Düsseldorf

-The University of Düsseldorf has borne the name Heinrich Heine – poet and son of the capital of North Rhine-Westphalia – since 1988.
-For over 20 years, the naming of the university after Heinrich Heine was the topic of numerous controversies between scientists and students of the university, politicians, persons active in the cultural sector and citizens of the city of Düsseldorf.
-Critics referred to the planned renaming as a foolish act and unfashionable "personality cult".
+The University of Düsseldorf has borne the name of Heinrich Heine – poet and son of the capital of North Rhine-Westphalia – since 1988.
+For over 20 years, the idea of naming the university after Heine was the subject of numerous controversies between university scientists and students, politicians, the arts community and citizens of the city of Düsseldorf.
+Critics labelled the planned renaming as a “foolish act” and an outdated “personality cult”.

-Today we can consider ourselves lucky that the decision was made in favour of Heinrich Heine as namesake.
-No other writer than he could have better represented the Bürgeruniversität with his work and the values it embodied – tolerance, open-mindedness, equality and freedom.
-As a Bürgeruniversität, HHU completely opens itself to different social areas in the spirit of Heine; citizens are encouraged to enter into dialogue with the university and participate in its activities and students are offered a broad, humanistic education.
-For HHU it is equally important that the results of its research help to shape societal progress.
+Today we can consider ourselves lucky that the decision was ultimately taken to name the university after Heinrich Heine.
+No other writer could have better represented the concept of the Bürgeruniversität (Citizens’ University) and the values it embodied – tolerance, open-mindedness, equality and freedom – through their work.
+As a Citizens’ University and in the spirit of Heine, HHU is open to all areas of society, encouraging citizens to enter into dialogue with the university and participate in its activities.
+Students are offered a broad, humanistic education and the results of their research are utilised to help advance society.

-Heinrich Heine as Dedicated Poet and European Cosmopolite
+Heinrich Heine as a dedicated poet and European cosmopolitan

-Heinrich Heine (1797–1856) was a critical mind and not devoid of inner contradictions: at the beginning of his literary career a reactionary romantic, later a prosaic revolutionary; patriotic and at the same time a sharp critic of his country of origin.
-Heine experienced his present – the first half of the 19th century – as being a time of upheaval and crisis.
-In the eyes of the poet, the representatives of the nobility and the clergy attempted to prevent the formation of a civic society for which the freedom of thought, religion and science was indispensable.
-In his literary texts, feuilletons and political writings, the steadfast democrat always stood for freedom, equality and a peaceful coexistence between different cultures and religions.
-He particularly viewed the nationalist and reactionary tendencies in Europe in the time after the Congress of Vienna with great concern.
-"Denk ich an Deutschland in der Nacht, dann bin ich um den Schlaf gebracht" (“Thinking of Germany at night just puts all thought of sleep to flight“) is one of the much quoted verses from the poem "Nachtgedanken" („Night Thoughts“), which appeared in 1844.
+Heinrich Heine (1797–1856) possessed a critical mind and wrestled with internal contradictions: At the beginning of his literary career, he was a reactionary romantic and later a prosaic revolutionary, while being patriotic and at the same time a sharp critic of his home country.
+Heine experienced his present – the first half of the 19th century – as a time of upheaval and crisis.
+In the eyes of the poet, representatives of the nobility and the clergy were attempting to prevent the formation of a civic society for which freedom of thought, religion and science was indispensable.
+In his literary, cultural and political writings, the staunch democrat always stood for freedom, equality and the peaceful coexistence of different cultures and religions.
+He viewed the nationalistic and reactionary tendencies in Europe in the period following the Congress of Vienna in particular with great concern.
+“Denk ich an Deutschland in der Nacht, dann bin ich um den Schlaf gebracht” (“thinking of Germany at night just puts all thought of sleep to flight”) is a much quoted verse from the poem “Nachtgedanken” (“Night Thoughts”), which was published in 1844.

-As a writer, correspondent and feuilletonist, Heine developed a new ironic tone, by which the German "Leitkultur" (concept of a cultural identity) felt provoked by during his life and long thereafter.
-Using humour, mockery and satire, he wrote against petty bourgeois narrow-mindedness, subservient spirit, nationalism and traditional authorities.
-Heine’s artistic work centred around bourgeois world.
-It is literature for the people by the people.
-He demanded from this civil society that it should not see itself as a victim of circumstance, it should rather co-design its social reality actively.
-The Enlightenment and its ever more self-confident middle classes initiated processes of progress in the 19th century which led to improvements in many areas of human existence.
+As a writer, correspondent and columnist, Heine developed a new ironic tone, which proponents of the German “Leitkultur” (leading culture) felt provoked by, both during his life and for a long time afterwards.
+Employing humour, mockery and satire, he criticised bourgeois narrow-mindedness, subservience, nationalism and outdated authorities.
+Heine’s work is centred around the bourgeois world.
+It is literature by the people for the people.
+He demanded from this civil society that it should not see itself as a victim of circumstances, but rather play an active role in defining its social reality.
+The Enlightenment and an increasingly self-confident middle class initiated processes in the 19th century that brought progress and improvements in many areas of people’s lives.
 Dogmas, outdated traditions and authorities were replaced by reason, democratic debates and a science-driven search for truth.
-Thus the ideal of the Enlightenment entered into our society and continues its influence even today.
+The ideal of the Enlightenment thus entered our society and continues to influence it even today.

-The Bürgeruniversität in the Tradition of Heinrich Heine
+The Bürgeruniversität (Citizens’ University) in the tradition of Heinrich Heine

-The achievements of the Enlightenment are also nothing to take for granted in our present times.
-Should we stop being committed to such values as tolerance, liberalism and freedom as well as the evidence-based search for truth, we not only endanger these values but also any further progress.
-In an age that declares simple untruths as "alternative facts" and scientific findings as "fake news", these values are more important than ever before.
+In the current times, we should not take the achievements of the Enlightenment for granted.
+If we do not remain committed to values such as tolerance, liberalism and freedom, and the evidence-based search for truth, we will not only jeopardise these values, but also any further progress.
+In an age where simple untruths are declared to be “alternative facts” and scientific findings are dismissed as “fake news”, these values are more important than ever before.

-Just as Heine worked towards the formation of an emancipated and enlightened middle class, HHU is also concerned that citizens receive an unprejudiced overview of political, economic and social developments.
-HHU is committed to that idea of the Bürgeruniversität in the tradition of Heinrich Heine.
-It aims to achieve a substantial contribution to the citizen’s ability to reflect – as a critical citizen, a critical consumer and a critical recipient of media, literature, music and art.
-In this way HHU assumes social responsibility and contributes to the protection of a liberal, responsible and tolerant society.
+Just as Heine worked towards the establishment of an emancipated and enlightened middle class, HHU also attaches great importance to ensuring that citizens can form their own unprejudiced opinions about political, economic and social developments.
+To this end, HHU is committed to the concept of the Citizens’ University in the tradition of Heinrich Heine.
+It aims to make a substantial contribution toward empowering citizens to reflect – as critical citizens, critical consumers and critical recipients of media, literature, music and art.
+In so doing, HHU is assuming social responsibility and contributing to safeguarding a liberal, responsible and tolerant society.

-Heinrich Heine supported the progressive tendencies of its time as well as scientific progress; simultaneously, however, he also questioned the consequences and risks.
-Likewise, it is vital for HHU to continuously question the scientific methods and the consequences of scientific findings.
-Controversial research topics – for instance interfering with genetic engineering, animal testing for example in the development of new medicines and the effects of artificial intelligence – would require constant exchange with the public.
-Only through such dialogue can both the interest as well as the confidence in science be strengthened.
+Heinrich Heine supported the progressive powers of his time and scientific progress, yet he also questioned the consequences and risks.
+Likewise, it is vital for HHU to question scientific methods and the consequences of scientific findings on an ongoing basis.
+Controversial research topics – such as genetic engineering, animal testing for example in the development of new medicines or the ramifications of artificial intelligence – require constant exchange with the public and it is only through such dialogue that both interest and confidence in science can be strengthened.